samiemostafavi/autoran/docs/E320_LATE_ISSUE.md

 6. Tried a point-to-point ethernet connection vs using a switch (because it was showing weired behaiviour)
 7. Tried `ondemand`, `performance`, etc CPU frequency governors.
 8. Tried changing to low-latency and generic kernels.

-## Successful Works
+9. A restart always helps!

-1. Restart always helps!
+10. Keep the governor on `performance`
-2. Keep the governor on `performance`
+11. Stay on low-latency kernel, with p-states and c-states disabled
-3. Stay on low-latency kernel, with p-states and c-states disabled
+12. Try generic kernel.

-Increase ethernet network interface buffer?
+13. Increase ethernet network interface buffer
 If you face bursty drops in the network interface, you could try increasing the buffers (if your NIC allows you to): check the maximum setting with:

             sudo ethtool -g eno1